obonilla66/jasperreports-server-ce/jasperserver/README.md

   - `dbType`, `dbHost`, `dbUsername`, `dbPassword` - database type, host, username and password related properties;
   - `maven.build.type` - set it to `community` value.
 Build uses this property to check what maven settings should be used.
   - `fafBuildArtifactVersionName` - set it to `master`.
 This property checks what UI artifact to use.
 If you have specified a different value for the `BUILD_ARTIFACT_VERSION_NAME` env variable - you should use it.
-  - `buildArtifactVersionName=master` - set it to `master`.
+  - `buildArtifactVersionName` - set it to `master`.
 The value of this property should be the same as the value for `fafBuildArtifactVersionName`.

 Configuration example:
 ```properties